 For African-American students wishing to apply for the Allen Scholarship, please utilize these instructions:

 1. Complete the general application for admission by January 20

-2. Submit ONE of the following essay prompts by January 15
+2. Choose ONE of the following essay prompts:

 - Your high school would like to implement a 'multicultural forum'.
 Name two-three individuals you would recommend and justify your choices.